igor-ka/ngcourse-blog/components-in-angular-1.x-part-1.md

   });
 ```

-In case you are wondering about `Inject`, `makeDirective` and `makeSelector`, they are just utility function we implemented to have a similar structure to Angular 2 application.
+In case you are wondering about `Inject`, `makeDirective` and `makeSelector`, they are utility functions we implemented to create a similar structure to Angular 2.
 There is nothing magical about them and the code for *utils.ts* is provided below for reference:

 ```javascript
   /// <reference path="typings/angularjs/angular.d.ts" />